nmagee/sqs-practice/README.md

 This programming assignment makes use of your Python skills to interact with an Amazon SQS messaging queue.

+You are allowed to work on this project with one other person, if you want to.
+But that is not required.
+See the "Submission & Grading" section at the bottom for instructions.

 Short instructions: You have been given your own SQS queue, and some AWS credentials to use.
 Write python that does the following:

 1. Retrieves the messages that have been published to your queue.
 There are 10 in total.